kodadot/developers/docs/how_to_top_up_wallet.md

 ![step11](./assets/bybit_topup/bybit11.png)

-- It's important to keep in mind, that your polkadot.js wallet has the network set to Kusama relay chain.
+- It's important to keep in mind, that your polkadot.js wallet has the network set to Kusama Relay chain.
-- Click on the extension icon, choose polkadot js, click on those 3 dots as shown on the picture and change the network to Kusama relay chain.
-Now your address is prefixed for Kusama relay chain.
+- Click on the extension icon, choose polkadot js, click on those 3 dots as shown on the picture and change the network to Kusama Relay chain.
+Now your address is prefixed for Kusama Relay chain.
 Send only $KSM to this address!

 ![step12](./assets/bybit_topup/bybit12.png)